STAY SAFE, WASH YOUR HANDS, MAINTAIN SOCIAL DISTANCING

 Person to Person.
 The virus spreads through exhaled droplets from an infected person that enter our body through the mouth and nose and eyes.

 Contact with contaminated surfaces.
 The virus survives longer on smooth hard surfaces like door handles etc.

 Possibly through contact with contaminated faeces.
 This is not proven yet but evidence is growing that this may be a possible route of transmission from other humans.
 There is no evidence yet of faecal-oral transmission from animals.

 Does my cat and other domestic animals represent a risk with COVID-19?

-Currently there is no evidence that domestic pets can become sick.
+Currently, there have been some reported cases in felines but there is no evidence that domestic pets can become sick.
 International experts say there is no evidence that domestic pets can be the source of COVID-19 or spread the disease to humans.
 However, as many diseases are known to spread between animals and humans it is a wise precaution to always wash your hands after handling pets.

 What about the positive Tiger in Bronx Zoo USA?